 When it comes to learning vocabulary words, word parts are where it’s at!
 Greek and Latin Root words are the basis for so many words in the English language.
 Students that understand Greek and Latin roots are more likely to score higher on standardized assessments.
 Vocabulary acquisition also helps reading comprehension.
 In addition, knowing roots can definitely help understand words in context.
-All in all, these Greek and Latin Root Activities will help your students build vocabulary and stay engaged in the classroom!
+All in all, these Greek and Latin Root Activities & Games will help your students build vocabulary and stay engaged in the classroom!

 Did you know that creating a visual representation is super important for building vocabulary with students at ALL ages?
 The more ways students are able to interact with words, the better they will be able to retain them!